 9. Methods of Sampling and Analysis

 10. Tools used for Sampling and Analysis

-The course is free for government officials working in fields related to feed production as well as stakeholders and feedmillers in emerging markets.
-To apply for your free course, please email email@example.com with your details.
+The course is free for government officials working in fields related to feed production as well as qualifying local stakeholders and feedmillers in emerging markets.
+To see if you are eligible and to apply for your free course, please email firstname.lastname@example.org with your details.